DrChainsaw/NaiveNASlib.jl/docs/src/terminology.md

 Examples of how to determine the input and output size for common layer types:

 * Fully connected layers: The size of the non-batch dimension, typically the rows/columns of the weight matrix.
-* Recurrent layers: The size of the dimension which is neither batch, nor time.
+* Recurrent layers: The size of the dimension which is neither batch nor time.
 * Convolutional layers: The number of input/output channels.